syncthing/docs/includes/env-vars.rst

 STCPUPROFILE
     Write a CPU profile to cpu-$pid.pprof on exit.

-STDEADLOCK
-    Used for debugging internal deadlocks.
-Use only under direction of a developer.

 STDEADLOCKTIMEOUT
     Used for debugging internal deadlocks; sets debug sensitivity.
 Use only under direction of a developer.